These days, numerous gadgets, ever-present Internet, TV,

 Our Top 5 Downsides of Hiking:

-By far the most common downside is getting hurt.
+By far, the worst downside of hiking is getting hurt.
 Over the

 years, we have tripped and fell numerous times, lost a fair bit of skin,

-suffered countless cuts to hands and feet, had tree branches try to whack our eyes, and
+(which took several years to heal) from running downhill (bad idea), had tree branches try to whack our eyes, and

 earlier.
 There were three very dangerous falls backwards onto stones.
 Numerous